Unifying StoryCorps’ brand identity to reach people who want to tell their stories

-We created direct mailings to reach past participant, as well as designed the alumni newsletter
+We created direct mailings to reach past participant, as well as an alumni newsletter

-On‐site posters to tell people how they can listen to recorded stories
+On-site posters tell people where and how they can listen to recorded stories

 A CD was produced after each recording session and given to the participant.
 We designed the CD package.